-- e.d.
-Managing recordings to include restricted/prohibited footage pursuant to direction from the Chief of Police.
-Notify the Chief of Police when video evidence software logs indicate deleted, copied and/or edited recordings - d.e.
-Managing the list of retention categories and notify supervisors when users fail to categorize their BWC recordings or otherwise fail to properly use, store or maintain their issued BWC. - e.f.
-Providing support to Department employees in all aspects of the BWC system. - f.g.
-Maintenance of an audit system that monitors and logs access to recorded data. - g.h.
-Maintenance of a system for the management of video retention and video purging. - h.i.
-Conducting forensic reviews when directed by the Chief of Police or designee to determine whether BWC equipment and/or recorded data have been tampered with. - i-j.
+- direction from the Chief of Police.
+Notify the Chief of Police when video evidence software logs indicate deleted, copied and/or edited recordings - e.
+Managing the list of retention categories and notify supervisors when users fail to categorize their BWC recordings or otherwise fail to properly use, store or maintain their issued BWC. - f.
+Providing support to Department employees in all aspects of the BWC system. - Maintenance of an audit system that monitors and logs access to recorded data. - h.
+Maintenance of a system for the management of video retention and video purging. - Conducting forensic reviews when directed by the Chief of Police or designee to determine whether BWC equipment and/or recorded data have been tampered with. - j.
 Continuously monitoring this pilot initiative with a documented analysis to identify necessary modifications and/or continuations.
-The documented analysis shall be forwarded to the Chief of Police via the Chain of Command for the purposes of evaluating the effectiveness of using the BWCs. - j.k.
+The documented analysis shall be forwarded to the Chief of Police via the Chain of Command for the purposes of evaluating the effectiveness of using the BWCs. - k.
 Perform a periodic review of actual body camera practices, including but not limited to recorded media, to ensure conformity with the agency's policies and procedures, in accordance with § 943.1718, Florida Statutes.